palewire/first-visual-story/tutorial/github.md

 ## Create a code directory

 First things first.
-It always helps to store all your code in the same place, instead of haphazard folders around your computer.
-This way, you always know where to look if you need to find a project.
+It always helps to store all your code in the same place, rather than scattering your work in haphazard folders around your computer.

 Let's settle the issue on the command-line.
 Open the terminal of your choice.
 It will start you off in your computer’s home directory, much like your file explorer.

-Let’s verify that using a command called [`pwd`](https://en.wikipedia.org/wiki/Pwd), which stands for present working directory.
+Verify that by using a command called [`pwd`](https://en.wikipedia.org/wiki/Pwd), which stands for present working directory.
 The output is the full path of your terminal’s current location in the file system.
-You should get back something like `/Users/palewire/`, the path to your home directory.
+You should get back something like `/Users/palewire/`.

 ```bash
 pwd
 ```

-Next let’s enter the [`ls`](https://en.wikipedia.org/wiki/Ls) command to see all of its subdirectories.
-The terminal should print out the same list of folders you can see in your home directory via the file explorer.
+Enter the [`ls`](https://en.wikipedia.org/wiki/Ls) command to see all of the home folder’s subdirectories.
+The terminal should print out the same list of folders you can see via the file explorer.

 ```bash
 ls
 ```

-Our first task is to create a folder to store our code.

 Use the [`mkdir`](https://en.wikipedia.org/wiki/Mkdir) command to create a new directory in the same style as the Desktop, Documents and Downloads folders included by most operating systems.

-We will name this folder `Code`.
-To verify the command works, open the file explorer and navigate to your home folder.
-After it’s run, you should see the new directory alongside the rest.
+Since we want it to store our code, we will name this folder `Code`.

 ```bash
 mkdir Code
 ```

+To verify the command works, open the file explorer and navigate to your home folder.
+After it’s run, you should see the new directory alongside the rest.

 Now jump into the new directory with the [`cd`](<https://en.wikipedia.org/wiki/Cd_(command)>) command, which operates the same as double clicking on a folder in your file explorer.

 ```bash
 cd Code
 ```

+In this simple exercise you’ve learned some of the most important, and most common, terminal commands.

 ## Create a repository